extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

   while it's pretty dense in the actual implementation part there's a useful function down the bottom of the file (`analogue_reset`) which shows more examples of setting the various analogue synth parameters

+### You mentioned a synth drum kit earlier---where's that at?

+The synth drum kit is currently under development---it currently only supports kick, snare and HH.
+However, you can try it out by looking at the `examples/sharedsystem/drum_synth_basics.xtm` example file, or even look at the implementation of the drum synth in `libs/core/instruments/dlogue.xtm`.